keshavln/pi05-finetuned-pick-place/README.md

 The goal of this endeavour was to demonstrate end-to-end deployment of π0.5.
 Hence, the environment used is relatively simple: consisting of a blue cube, a yellow cube and a red circle on a checkered table.
 This codebase is under development to extend this setup to more advanced manipulation tasks.
 The fine-tuned policy can be found [here](https://huggingface.co/KeshavLN/deskorgv1.4_policy), and the dataset used can be found [here](https://huggingface.co/datasets/KeshavLN/deskorgv1.2_dataset).

 A demo can be viewed below.
-The policy places the yellow cube on top of the red circle with only a front-view static camera and a wrist-camera.
+The policy places the yellow cube on top of the red circle, obtaining visual information only from a front-view static camera and a wrist-camera.
 No depth information is used.

 https://github.com/user-attachments/assets/2c6f4985-e277-4f19-90d2-c20d764bf68a

 ## Detailed Look